BFFs are awesome.

 Pretty impressive, right?

-So, Should You Replace Your Vitamins A and C Serums With Copper Peptides?
+Should You Replace Your Vitamins A and C Serums With Copper Peptides?

 There are two reasons why I won’t be making the switch anytime soon:

 - The studies I’ve just mentioned were done in vitro (petri dish), not in vivo (on real skin).
 See the potential problem with this?
 Just because something works in a petri dish doesn’t mean it’ll work when applied on the skin.